Soap2G/atlas-opendata-infrastructure/slides.md

 :: content ::

-Dirac has to support different Communities with different workflows and requirements.
+Dirac has to support different communities with different workflows and requirements.
 Examples:
 <ul class="text-sm">
   <li>LHCb stores the metadata and provenance of every produced file in a LHCb-specific database (with an Oracle backend)
     <ul class="text-xs ml-4">